Bongani94/alx-higher_level_programming/README.md

 # Higher Level Programming

-* **In the high level programming, I'm continuening to practice more about programming langauge.**
+* **In the high level programming, I'm stretching to know more about programming langauge.**

 # The projects that I did are the following: